-John Tillman and Co 50L are one of the best MIG welding gloves that are strong, have great protection and feel very comfortable.
+John Tillman and Co 50L are one of the best MIG welding gloves that are strong, have great protection, and feel very comfortable.

 The gloves are made from top grade cowhide leather with cowhide split reinforcements on the palm and back.
 All this makes the gloves extremely durable and safe.
-The Kevlar thread also prevents the stitching going on fire and the 4-inch cuff offers extended protection for your forearms.
+The Kevlar thread also prevents the stitching from going on fire and the 4-inch cuff offers extended protection for your forearms.

 The fleece lining and seamless forefinger design make it more comfortable to work in these gloves.
 The elastic back of the gloves is one more feature of this model, which is quite unique for welding gloves.
 It provides a more secure fit and making it safer to work in them.

 - Comfortable fit.

 - Features plenty of reinforcements.

 - The cotton padding tends to come off.

 The last one on our list of the best gloves for metal working is the Miller 263343 model.
 This is an ergonomically designed welding glove that can be used for stick and MIG welding.